Building a serverless application with Go, Google Cloud Run and Firebase

 If you need help, feel free to contact us at https://threedots.tech

-We will describe the deployment in detail in the next articles.
+We describe the deployment in detail in the next articles.

 What’s next?

 That’s all for today.
 In the next article, I will cover internal gRPC communication between services.
-After that, I will cover the HTTP Firebase authentication topic.
+After that, I will cover HTTP Firebase authentication.

 The code with gRPC communication and authentication is already on our GitHub.
 Feel free to read, run, and experiment with it.